BetaHuhn/repo-file-sync-action/README.md

 ## 🚀 Features

 - Keep GitHub Actions workflow files in sync across all your repositories
-- Sync any file or whole directory to as many reposiories you want
+- Sync any file or a whole directory to as many repositories as you want
 - Easy configuration for any use case
 - Create a pull request in the target repo so you have the last say on what gets merged
 - Automatically label pull requests to integrate with other actions like [automerge-action](https://github.com/pascalgn/automerge-action)